cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 * How to prepare Docker images.
 * How to prepare nodes for a simulated production setup.
 * How to prepare a Tendermint Key Management System for a simulated production setup.
+* How to prepare a blockchain genesis with multiple parties.
 * How to launch all that with the help of Docker Compose.

 </HighlightBox>